herbie-fp/odyssey/doc/adding_external_tool_backend.md

 As always, the existing FPTaylor and FPBench endpoints serve as good examples to guide your implementation.

-## If your tool is only supported on some OSes
+## If your tool is only supported on some OSes or has other requirements (like hardware)
 In some cases, your tool may only be supported on certain operating systems.
 Here, you can follow similar steps to the logic for the FPBench and FPTaylor cases.

 In particular, define a new constant for supported platforms like so: